Data sovereignty: Indigenous context

 Data sovereignty, in regard to indigenous groups, can also be viewed under the lens of health data as it is collected and stored in the nation for research purposes.
 Many Indigenous groups today are reluctant to share health data due to a history of exploitation and improper handling of their data as well as their data being historically used in ways that they did not consent or agree to.
 Some scholars argue that in order for the creation of a complete global genomic conservation effort to be feasible, it will need to work within the framework of Indigenous data sovereignty.
-At the United Nation's level, the UN General Assembly formally agreed to adopt the UN's Declaration on the Rights of Indigenous Peoples.
+At the United Nations' level, the UN General Assembly formally agreed to adopt the UN's Declaration on the Rights of Indigenous Peoples.
 This declaration confirms that indigenous people have the right to control their own scientific and technical data, including the ability to protect and maintain their own human and genetic resources.
 Additionally, in light of this declaration, the study Access and Management: Indigenous Perspectives on Genomic Data Sharing, observed that when various individuals from different tribes were asked if they think tribes should share their data or not, most were fairly apprehensive.
 To be specific, most participants expressed an emphasis on confidentiality and deidentification.
 Although, many shared a common view on remaining anonymous, they did however vary when it came to whether or not the data should be shared.
 While some were apprehensive and did not feel comfortable sharing this data, others were fine with letting this information be public.
-Despite being open to sharing the data many individuals had specific cavoites.
+Despite being open to sharing the data many individuals had specific caveats.
 In fact, one participant believed that if they were to share this data then they "need to do a better job of understanding what that data-sharing really means, and what's done with it."

+Discussions of Indigenous data sovereignty have also increasingly intersected with digital infrastructure, including tribally owned data centers and related network facilities, as Indigenous nations and enterprises seek greater control over where data is stored, governed, and accessed.